RaphaeleL/ancible/README.md

 - [ ] Variable Registration: Support for `register` to capture command output

 ### Additional Modules

+While using the `command` module, you can run any command on the remote host, you can copy, use git or create files.
+Thereby we only need them to fully replace Ansible's functionality, but they are not strictly necessary to run playbooks, since the `command` module can execute any command.
+However, you can see this as an incentive to implement these modules.

 - [ ] File module (create, delete, chmod)
 - [ ] Copy module